NeoRoo

 • Conceptualized interactions, user flow and other marketing visuals.

-• Prototyped end to end workflow and Handed off designs.
+• Prototyped end-to-end workflow and Handed off designs.

 Project Background